pastelgf/rootandsteel.github.io/conditions.md

 - Heal X - Regain X health.
 Cleansed instantly.
 - Recover X - You may spend up to X recoveries.
 Cleansed instantly.
+- Resistance X = You take X damage less from all attacks.
+Decays by one each round.
 - Strength X - Increase the attack bonus of all strikes and shoots by X. Decays by one each turn.
 - Focus X - Increase the attack bonus of all shapes and altery by X. Decays by one each turn.
 - Shield X - Takes damage instead of your health.
 When damage is taken, decay by the amount taken.